-- 1. Seniors may have unsupervised open-blocks provided they have no grade lower than 75.
-Grades will be checked each Monday by the Academic Office, and if all grades are at least 75, privileges will be restored. - 2.
+- 1. Seniors may have unsupervised open blocks provided they have no grade lower than 75.
+Grades will be checked each Monday by the Academic Office, and if all grades are at least 75, privileges will be restored.
+This includes any courses taken through APEX concurrently with semester classes. - 2.
 Seniors may leave campus or return to the boarding house when they have an 'unsupervised' open block during the school day or during US lunch according to the following: - a) If a senior does not arrive back to campus on time, this privilege may be revoked. - b) Seniors may not sign out to leave during chapel or advisory. - c) Seniors will sign-in and out at the Founder's Hall office whenever they leave campus during school hours. - 3.
-During open blocks seniors are to remain in the senior lounge, the senior patio, the library, the student center, or in the quad. - 4.
+During open blocks seniors are to remain in the senior lounge, the senior patio, the library, the student center, the coffee shop or in the quad. - 4.
 Seniors may only be in the ACE room during open blocks if they are receiving academic assistance. - 5.
 Seniors may wear college t-shirts as Friday dress during the spring semester.